gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 {: #DTLS-chunk-restart title="Handshake of SCTP Restart for DTLS in SCTP" artwork-align="center"}

-The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.
+The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP association restart are transported within DTLS in SCTP.

-A restarted SCTP Association MUST continue to use the Restart DTLS Key Context, for user traffic until a new primary DTLS Key Context will be available.
-The implementors SHOULD initiate a rekeying as soon as possible, and derive the primary and restart keys so that the time when no Restart DTLS Key Context is available is kept to a minimum.
-Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP association.
+A restarted SCTP association MUST continue to use the restart DTLS key context, for user traffic until a new primary DTLS key context will be available.
+The implementors SHOULD initiate a rekeying as soon as possible, and derive the primary and restart keys so that the time when no restart DTLS key context is available is kept to a minimum.
+Note that another restart attempt prior to having created new restart DTLS key context for the new SCTP association will result in the endpoints being unable to restart the SCTP association.

 After restart the next primary DTLS key context MUST use epoch 3, i.e. the epoch value is reset.
-After having derived new primary DTLS Key Context the endpoint installs the primary DTLS Key Context first, and start using it.
-The new restart DTLS Key Context is only installed after any old in-flight restart packets will have been received.
+After having derived new primary DTLS key context the endpoint installs the primary DTLS key context first, and start using it.
+The new restart DTLS key context is only installed after any old in-flight restart packets will have been received.

-An SCTP Endpoint supporting only normal SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association.
-The effect will be that the restart initiator will receive INIT ACK but then all sent packets with COOKIE ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.
+An SCTP endpoint supporting only normal SCTP restart and involved in an SCTP association using DTLS chunks SHOULD NOT attempt to restart the association.
+The effect will be that the restart initiator will receive INIT ACK but then all sent packets with COOKIE ECHO will be dropped until the peer endpoint times out the SCTP association from lack of any response from the restarting node.

-An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving a COOKIE ECHO chunk protected by DTLS chunk as described above, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
+An SCTP endpoint supporting only legacy SCTP restart and involved in an SCTP association using DTLS chunks, when receiving a COOKIE ECHO chunk protected by DTLS chunk as described above, thus having the R bit (Restart Indicator) set in the DTLS chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}), MUST silently discard it.

 # DTLS Key Management Method Considerations {#key-management-considerations}